A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations

 \section{Abstract}

-We introduce a residence-time approach (RTA) for determining position-dependent diffusivities from biased molecular dynamics simulations.
-The method is formulated for trajectory segments in which the effective drift along the transport coordinate is negligible, as realized here using adaptive biasing force simulations.
-In this regime, local diffusivities are obtained directly from mean first-exit times out of finite spatial intervals.
-Unlike conventional fluctuation-based approaches, the RTA does not require dedicated harmonically restrained simulations or numerical integration of noisy time-correlation functions.
-We assess the method for oxygen diffusion across a hexadecane slab, water permeation across a lipid bilayer, and permeation of water and selected volatile organic compounds through a model skin-barrier membrane.
-In the slab system, the RTA reproduces independently determined bulk diffusivities within statistical uncertainty.
-In the membrane systems, the inferred diffusivity profiles are supported by propagator-level validation.
-These results establish the RTA as a practical approach for extracting position-dependent diffusivities from biased molecular simulations.
+Position-dependent diffusivities are central parameters in reduced stochastic descriptions of molecular transport in heterogeneous environments, but their reliable estimation from molecular dynamics simulations remains challenging.
+We present a residence-time approach (RTA) that extracts local diffusivities from first-exit statistics measured in biased simulations after compensation of the mean free-energy gradient.
+We apply the method to oxygen diffusion across a hexadecane/water slab, water permeation across a POPC lipid bilayer, and transport of water and volatile organic compounds through a model skin-barrier membrane.
+In the slab system, RTA diffusivities agree with independently determined bulk reference values.
+In the membrane systems, propagators constructed from RTA-derived PMF--diffusivity pairs reproduce unbiased molecular dynamics propagators over substantial lag-time ranges, while also revealing that, in some cases, no single lag-time-independent diffusivity profile captures the dynamics across all timescales.
+These results support residence-time statistics as a practical route for determining effective position-dependent diffusivities from biased molecular simulations.